proteinreport/proteinreport.org/content/events/alternative-protein-foodtech-show/index.md

 weight: 5000
 uuid: 1116
 ---
-<p>The Alternative Protein & FoodTech Show SINGAPORE unites inventors, scientists, food technologists, farmers and the industry players to make the future of food.</p>
+The Alternative Protein & FoodTech Show SINGAPORE unites inventors, scientists, food technologists, farmers and the industry players to make the future of food.